Policies and Guidelines

 - All university employees are reminded that the Family Educational Rights and Privacy Act (FERPA) prohibits the release of any student information (except information classified as directory information) to any person outside the university community or to any university personnel without a legitimate educational reason to know.
 In addition, there are OU students who have requested that even directory information about them not be released.
 These students will appear in Banner with the message "Warning: Information about the person is confidential."
 Also, the word "CONFIDENTIAL" appears.

 A description of information technology governance is available in the document Governance.
-The CIO is responsible for coordinating governance and IT policy maintenance.
-Policies are reviewed and updated annually as needed.
-Oakland University mandates that policies be updated at least every five years.
+The CIO is responsible for coordinating governance and IT policy.
+Policies are reviewed and updated annually as needed; Oakland University recommends that policies be updated at least every five years.
 The CIO leads UTS staff members in the drafting of new IT policies or updates to existing IT policies.
-The CIO provides ongoing status updates about policies to the Chief Operating Officer, who is informed at every step of the process.
-The governance process requires that the appropriate advisory committees first review and update the drafted policy.
-After review by the appropriate advisory committees, the policy approval process then flows:
+The governance process requires that the appropriate advisory committees then review and update the drafted policy.
+The policy approval process then flows:

 - University Senate Academic Computing Committee